koral--/blog/source/2014-09-15-new-box-with-xcode-6.html.markdown

 If you want to keep building with Xcode 5 all you have to do is update your Step to the latest version and set **5** for the *(Optional) Xcode Version to use.
 Default is "6"* option.

-For more information you can check our [Xcode support guideline on our DevCenter](http://devcenter.bitrise.io/docs/xcode-version-support.html).

 ## xctool Xcode 6 support